foreveryone1/dndweathertable/README.md

 Select the climate conditions from the drop-down bar as preferred.
 Input a seed or press New Seed to generate a new seed.

-The initialise button will choose assign a random day as well as random starting conditions.
+The initialise button will choose a random day as well as random starting conditions.
 If you prefer, you can instead manually choose a starting day and starting conditions.

 ## Extending the generator